carlocardona/growl-task-cc/README.md

 NOTE: If you run out of time converting the component into a re-useable library, you should still upload your work to github for us to see.

-### Send us the details
-Upload the new project to github (as a public repository) and email the details to `tech@jadendigital.com.au`.